As an Amazon Associate we earn from qualifying purchases. For more info, please check our Disclosure page.

 There’s no water producing activities going on like breathing, cooking and showering so the only moisture you need to worry about it what is already in there.
 And leaks.

-If you’re putting your camper into storage for the winter, there’s a few things you should do to ensure you don’t return to a mildew infested van come spring.
+If you’re winterizing your camper for storage during the colder months, there’s a few things you should do to ensure you don’t return to a mildew infested van come spring.